NSS Space Books Committee Reviewers

 Susan Raizer is the president of the Long Island Space Society NSS chapter.
 She is also a docent at the Cradle of Aviation Museum, educating the public and fellow docents about the space exhibits and space history in general.
 She is a graduate student in a distance program at the University of North Dakota's Space Studies department that will lead to an MS in space studies.
 She admits to being an original Star Trekker and enjoying the science fiction genre.
 She is interested in space history (she has an MA degree in history) and science fiction and science fact.
 Her experience as a bank credit underwriter and analyst (with an MBA degree) in encapsulating ideas and themes in a concise manner helps with her review writing.
 Non-fiction reviews: Alien Life Imagined; Apollo 13 NASA Mission Reports; Apollo EECOM: Journey of a Lifetime; Becoming Spacefarers; Burt Rutan's Race to Space; From Jars to the Stars; Planet Earth: Guide to the Planet; The Planet-Girded Suns, Roving Mars; Saturn, A New View; Selling Peace; Sex in Space; To Rise From Earth.
 Fiction reviews: New Earth.
-Children's reviews: The Mysterious Universe; Out Of This World: New Mexico's Contributions to Space Travel; Seven Wonders of Exploration Technology.
+Children's reviews: Beyond the Solar System; Max Goes to the Space Station; The Mysterious Universe; Out Of This World: New Mexico's Contributions to Space Travel; Seven Wonders of Exploration Technology.

 Ted Spitzmiller began his professional career at the Army's Ordnance Guided Missile School in Huntsville, Alabama, and taught in the Atomic Weapons Training Group at Sandia Base in Albuquerque.
 He has worked for IBM, INTEL, and the Los Alamos National Laboratory, from which he retired in 2001.
 Paralleling his profession in computing (he has an MS in Computing Information Systems), Ted is an aerospace historian and a flight instructor who has logged over 4,000 hours in more than 60 different types of aircraft.
 He is an author who has been published in all major aviation magazines over the past 25 years.
 His 2007 two-volume history of space exploration is available from Apogee Books (Astronautics: Book 1 - Dawn of the Space Age and Astronautics: Book 2 - To the Moon and Towards the Future).
-Non-fiction reviews: The Case for Mars; Energiya-Buran: The Soviet Space Shuttle; License to Orbit; Living in Space; Men Into Space; The New Space Race; The Nuclear Rocket; Red Moon Rising; Rocket Men; The Space Shuttle Decision; Von Braun.
+Non-fiction reviews: The Case for Mars; Energiya-Buran: The Soviet Space Shuttle; License to Orbit; Living in Space; Men Into Space; The New Space Race; The Nuclear Rocket; Red Moon Rising; Rocket Men; Sky Alert: When Satellites Fail; The Soyuz Launch Vehicle; The Space Shuttle Decision; Von Braun.
 Fiction reviews: Project Mars.